rafaelcaricio/rust-card10/README.md

-Then copy the resulting `../target/thumbv7em-none-eabi/release/l0dable-example` to the badge in USB Mass Storage mode.
+Then copy the resulting `../target/thumbv7em-none-eabi/release/l0dable-example` to the badge in USB Mass Storage mode in the `/apps/` subfolder.
 Don't forget to rename with the `.elf` extension!

 ## Crates